eclipse-edc/Connector/extensions/iam/decentralized-identifier/README.md

 ## General notes and restrictions

-- The Verifier (or Attestator) in this demo is just another Key Pair
+- The Verifier (or Attestor) in this demo is just another Key Pair
 - DIDs are generated and anchored once during initial setup, it does **not** happen during deployment
-- The will be one set of object data per hub and one hub per connector (so no filtering at this time)
+- This will be one set of object data per hub and one hub per connector (so no filtering at this time)
 - The hub runs in its separate runtime and exposes a simple GET API

 This module is currently under development and will someday contain a Java-port of